cloro

 Cons

-- 60+ endpoints with varying authentication, error semantics, and rate-limit policies — integration overhead is real
+• 60+ endpoints with varying auth and rate limits — integration overhead is real.

-- Async task model requires polling or webhook layer; not one-shot like cloro or SerpApi
+• Async task model requires polling or a webhook layer.

 4. Serper — best lightweight Google SERP

-Serper positions on speed and simplicity.
-The API is developer-friendly with clean JSON output and sub-200ms median response time at scale.
-The focus is Google Search and a narrower set of verticals (Images, News) rather than full multi-engine breadth.
+Serper positions on speed and simplicity, with clean JSON and sub-200ms median response at scale.
+The focus is Google Search and a narrower set of verticals (Images, News).
+For buyers comparing it against multi-engine managed APIs, see our Serper alternatives breakdown.

 Pros

-- Free tier is generous enough for evaluation
+• Free tier of 2,500 searches is generous enough to evaluate.

 Cons

-- AI Overview and dynamic SERP-element parsing is more limited than purpose-built tools
+• AI Overview and dynamic-element parsing is more limited.

 Pricing.
 Free tier (2,500 searches).
 Paid plans from $50/month.